 The options in science and pedagogy are available for those specialising in empirical approaches to topics in music and/or dance research and those who wish to concentrate on educational and pedagogical aspects.

-Under normal circumstances, research degree candidates initially register for a Master of Philosophy (MPhil) programme, allowing them time to develop their research methodology and refine their topic.
+Initial registration for research degree candidates is usually for a Master of Philosophy (MPhil) programme, allowing students time to develop their research methodology and refine their topic.
 The projects will be assessed at a midway stage, at which time transfers to the PhD programme may be considered.

 Registration can be either in full-time or part-time mode, and there are two intakes for the Research Degree Programme in each academic year: January and September.
 We also offer options for suitably experienced Staff Candidates to pursue doctoral study, and in appropriate cases, submission by prior publication is possible.

 You can find a brief outline of prerequisites for an application and its necessary components below.
-Please note that this list is neither complete nor exhaustive and that you should read the Guidance Notes for RDP Applicants carefully before you consider submitting an application.
+Please note that this list is not exhaustive and that you should read the Guidance Notes for RDP Applicants carefully before you consider submitting an application.